wordslab-org/wordslab-notebooks/README.md

 # Windows machine

-# Step 1: Install or update Windows Subsystem for Linux
+# Step 0: Download the wordslab-notebook scripts:

-Choose the install directory on your machine by replacing .
+Choose the install directory on your machine by replacing %HOMEPATH% with a specific path on your machine.

-Open a Command Prompt as Administrator:

 ```
 set installdir=%HOMEPATH%